-I’ve been mulling over some thoughts about a specific idea for over a year now, and I think I’ve achieved enough coherence to start sharing them.
-The idea inhabits a complicated tangle of various domains such as language, theory of mind, artificial intelligence, prayer, meditation, and situationism, and since there are so many angles to approach it from, I’ve decided to expose the bare idea here in this post, and then explore the various angles more fully in ensuing posts.
+I’ve been contemplating a specific idea for a while now, and I think I’ve achieved enough coherence to start sharing it.
+The idea inhabits a complicated tangle of domains such as language, theory of mind, artificial intelligence, prayer, meditation, and situationism, and since there are so many angles to approach it from, I’ve decided to expose the bare idea here in this post, and then explore the various angles more fully in ensuing posts.

 The bare idea itself starts with this: imagine other people imagining you imagining them imagining you imagining them… You can read English, so I presume that you understood that sentence, but obviously understanding it is different from enacting the activity it describes.
 So let’s go back and break it down.
 Imagine somebody else—someone you know well, perhaps, or an individual in the abstract.
 Imagine them until they fill your mind’s eye or whatever your preferred imaginative metaphor.
 Seriously, stop reading and do it. … Ok start reading again.
 Now add one specific element to your imagination of them: imagine them imagining you.
 You’re imagining them, and they are imagining you, so it may seem to be the case that you’re both doing the same thing.
 Indeed it may even seem obvious.
 But that’s not quite right—you’re doing one more thing than they are: you’re imagining them imagining you back, whereas they are just imagining you.
 Let’s try to fix that: imagine them imagining you imagining them back.